EU grid champion stuck in tangle of wires and pipes

 Kamphues, like many other industry specialists, expects consolidation will happen first in the gas grid sector, because governments see electricity as more strategic, and because the gas business it is more international.

-Most electricity is consumed within 100 kilometers of where it is produced.
-Gas typically comes from thousands of kilometers away.
+Most electricity is consumed within 100 kilometres of where it is produced.
+Gas typically comes from thousands of kilometres away.

 (Additional reporting by Christoph Steitz in Frankfurt; Editing by David Holmes)